-COMPUTER SCIENCE MAJOR REQUIREMENTS - The requirement for an A.B. degree in Computer Science is a plan of study approved by the department that includes at least 30 credits in Computer Science courses, not including 140.
-These 30 credits must include Computer Science 231, 241, 250, 260, and 481.
+COMPUTER SCIENCE MAJOR REQUIREMENTS - The requirement for an A.B. degree in computer science is a plan of study approved by the department that includes at least 32 credits in computer science courses, not including 140.
+These 32 credits must include Computer Science 112 or 114, 225, 231, 241, 250, 260, and 481, and must include at least 8 credits of 300-level courses.

-The requirement for the B.S. degree in Computer Science is a plan of study approved by the department that includes at least 36 credits in Computer Science courses, not including 140.
-These 36 credits must include Computer Science 231, 241, 250, 260, 470, and 481.
-Mathematics 131, 132, and 310 are required in addition to the 36-credit Computer Science requirement.
+The requirement for the B.S. degree in computer science is a plan of study approved by the department that includes at least 38 credits in computer science courses, not including 140.
+These 38 credits must include Computer Science 112 or 114, 225, 231, 241, 250, 260, 470, and 481, and must include at least 12 credits of 300-level courses.
+Mathematics 131, 132, and one 4-credit Mathematics course for which 132 is a prerequisite are required in addition to the 38-credit computer science requirement.
 A total of 60 credits in the natural sciences must be completed.
-Mathematics and Computer Science courses count toward this 60-credit requirement.
+Mathematics and computer science courses count toward this 60-credit requirement.

-COMPUTER SCIENCE MINOR - A minor in Computer Science consists of a minimum of 18 credits in Computer Science, including Computer Science 225 and at least 10 credits from courses numbered higher than 225.
+COMPUTER SCIENCE MINOR - A minor in computer science consists of a minimum of 18 credits in computer science, including Computer Science 225 and at least 10 credits from courses numbered higher than 225.

-COMPUTER ENGINEERING - Please consult the Physics and Engineering Department about the Computer Engineering Emphasis.
+COMPUTER ENGINEERING - Please consult the Department of Physics and Engineering about the Computer Engineering Emphasis.

 PREREQUISITE POLICY - Many courses in the department have prerequisites listed.
 A grade of C- or better is required in such courses for the prerequisite to be fulfilled.
-If a grade below C- has been received, the course requiring the prerequisite may not be taken without the written permission of the instructor and the department chair.
+If a grade below C- has been received, the course requiring the prerequisite may not be taken without the written permission of the instructor and the department chairperson.